IUREDCap/redcap-etl/docs/DeveloperGuide.md

 the Basic Demopraphy REDCap project that has the data for the
 tests:

-1. download the Basic Demography REDCap project from the tests/projects directory: BasicDemography.REDCap.xml
+1. download the Basic Demography REDCap project:

+        tests/projects/BasicDemography.REDCap.xml

-2. create a REDCap project using the the
+2. create a REDCap project using the
    "Upload a REDCap project XML file" option, and specify the file downloaded in the previous step
 3. request an API token for the project you just created (or